mhogrefe/malachite/docs/index.md

 achieves high performance in part by using algorithms derived from [GMP](https://gmplib.org/) and [FLINT](https://www.flintlib.org/).

+See [here](/performance) for a performance comparison against other libraries.

 Malachite comes in three crates.
 - **malachite-base** ([crates.io](https://crates.io/crates/malachite-base),
   [docs.rs](https://docs.rs/malachite-base/latest/malachite_base/)) is a collection of utilities